 Types of NVIDIA GPUs

 NVIDIA offers a wide array of GPUs for different customer segments, we simply break it down into commercial and enterprise GPUs.
 There are several differentiators to classify each GPU group from types of cores, processor microarchitectures (GPU architecture), GPU editions, and the built functions.
-NVIDIA’s GeForce, Quadro, and Tesla GPUs each have a different focus.
+NVIDIA’s GeForce and NVIDIA RTX GPUs each have a different focus.
 GeForce GPUs mostly focused on general use, gaming, or machine learning purposes.
-Quadro GPUs are focused more on enterprise workstations and 3D graphic designs.
-Lastly, Tesla GPUs focused on AI, deep learning, and machine learning applications with graphical computation and supercomputers.
+NVIDIA RTX GPUs are focused more on enterprise workstations and 3D graphic designs.

 Commercial GPU | NVIDIA GeForce